 - Sizing is inconsistent, making it difficult to select appropriate belt for each lifter

-This is a decent belt.
+This is a quality belt.
 It’s leather and comes in a wide array of sizes, though the sizing might be difficult to discern, even with manufacturer recommendations.
 Because this belt isn’t uniform width all the way around, it’s not likely that you’re going to properly engage the IAP when wearing it.
 That means that it’s not well suited for powerlifters but might be okay for use with conventional bodybuilding.
-The double prong closure might be challenging to release, especially if your grip is already taxed from a heavy session.
+The double prong closure of the heavy gauge steel buckle might be challenging to release, especially if your grip is already taxed from a heavy session.

 This AQF belt comes in the standard 4-inch size and features varying width.
 It’s a classic bodybuilder belt that may help you increase your IAP, but will definitely help cue you mentally to maintain proper form.
 The inner lining is made from suede, so it’s soft on the skin and easy to clean.